FOREX-Dollar eases as oil rebound soothes nerves

-The dollar edged lower on Wednesday, erasing some of the previous day's gains, but safe-haven currencies remained largely well supported even as markets began to stabilize as oil prices recovered from another slump.
+The dollar edged higher on Wednesday, adding to the previous session's gains, as safe-haven currencies remained largely well supported even as markets began to stabilize and oil prices recovered from another slump.

-The U.S. Dollar Currency Index, which measures the greenback’s strength against six other major currencies, was 0.13% lower at 100.33.
-The index hit a two-week high of 100.48 on Tuesday.
-Brent crude oil sank below $16 a barrel to its lowest since 1999 on Wednesday, before recovering slightly on the prospect of extra pledges to cut output in addition to a pact by major producers to limit supplies.
+The U.S. Dollar Currency Index, which measures the greenback’s strength against six other major currencies, was 0.19% higher at 100.39.
+The index hit a two-week high of 100.50 earlier in the session.
+Brent crude oil rebounded from two days of losses and U.S. futures surged on Wednesday, bolstered by tentative talk of additional supply cuts from OPEC producers and U.S. inventory builds that were less dire than some expected.

 U.S. crude oil futures turned negative on Monday for the first time in history, as a supply glut and lack of storage forced desperate traders to pay to get rid of oil.
 On Wednesday, most currencies traded in relatively narrow ranges against a backdrop of steadying stock markets.